HrishiSathya/hrishi-sathya.github.io/_pages/about.md

 As I progressed throughout my Ph.D., I wanted to understand more on how we can use the highly structured models found in many model-based control applications to better guide, and potentially accelerate, robot learning under uncertainty, especially under data sparsities.
 I found that information theory offers some particularly exciting structures that can better guide the data-collection process, and is a potentially useful measure to curate and regulate data for efficient learning.

-Outside of the lab, I try to seize any opportunity to hike and enjoy the outdoors (which I've been told is a common hobby amongst roboticists?), play tennis, or try new restaurants in the New Haven area!
+Outside of the lab, I try to seize any opportunity to hike and enjoy the outdoors (which I've been told is a common hobby amongst roboticists?), play tennis, or try new restaurants in the New Haven area (Sally's > Modern > Pepe's > NYC Pizza, iykyk)!

 <!--
 This is the front page of a website that is powered by the [Academic Pages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
 [GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the repository.
 This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
 Incidentally, these same features make it a great template for anyone that needs to show off a professional template!